NicPWNs/hamradiowallet.com/README.md

 # HAMRadioWallet.com

-> A free web application that allows FCC Amateur Radio operators to add their license credentials to Apple Wallet and Google Wallet.
+> A web application that allows Amateur Radio operators to add their license credentials to Apple Wallet and Google Wallet.

-Built and maintained by [NicPWNs](https://github.com/NicPWNs) // N1CPJ
+Built and maintained by [@NicPWNs](https://github.com/NicPWNs) / N1CPJ

 ## 🪪 Examples